 A urine sodium test checks the amount of sodium in a sample of your pee to see whether it’s at a normal level.

 Having too much or too little sodium can mean there’s an issue with your kidneys or perhaps another health matter.
-You may be asked to take a urine sodium test after you’ve already taken a sodium blood test and gotten results that are not normal.
+If you have already had a sodium blood test done and the results were abnormal, you may be asked to take a urine sodium test.

 Sodium is an important electrolyte (a mineral in your blood and other bodily fluids) that helps your body and cells function.
 It helps your body regulate how much fluid it retains.